axiros/suckless-add-ons/README.md

 ## Running as sudo -root

-When (sudo root) should be able to use e.g. the Theme Picker or see directory themes we need to make sure permissions keep assigned to normal user.
+When (sudo root) should be able to use e.g. the Theme Picker or see directory themes we need to

+- export `$WINDOWID` over, e.g. via something like `alias sudo='/usr/bin/sudo --preserve-env=WINDOWID'`
+- make sure permissions of written temp and config files keep assigned to normal user.

 User perms change on sudo root - Window IDs remain, so we have to keep them writable.

-=> Put this into root's profile:
+=> Put this into root's profile, thats prbly. the most simple way:

 ```bash
 function st_theme () {